mother-of-all-self-hosting/ansible-role-freescout/docs/configuring-freescout.md

 SPDX-FileCopyrightText: 2023 Felix Stupp
 SPDX-FileCopyrightText: 2023 Julian-Samuel Gebühr
 SPDX-FileCopyrightText: 2023 Pierre 'McFly' Marty
+SPDX-FileCopyrightText: 2024 Nikita Chernyi
 SPDX-FileCopyrightText: 2024 Thomas Miceli
-SPDX-FileCopyrightText: 2024 - 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2024-2026 Suguru Hirahara

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

 # Setting up FreeScout

-This is an [Ansible](https://www.ansible.com/) role which installs [FreeScout](https://freescout.apache.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [FreeScout](https://freescout.net) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-FreeScout is a Q&A community platform software for teams.
+FreeScout is a free open-source helpdesk and shared inbox solution.

-See the project's [documentation](https://freescout.apache.org/docs/) to learn what FreeScout does and why it might be useful to you.
+See the project's [documentation](https://github.com/freescout-help-desk/freescout/wiki) to learn what FreeScout does and why it might be useful to you.

 ## Prerequisites

 To run an FreeScout instance it is necessary to prepare a database.
-You can use a [MySQL](https://www.mysql.com/) compatible database server, [Postgres](https://www.postgresql.org/), or [SQLite](https://www.sqlite.org/).
-The SQLite database file will be automatically created by the service if it is enabled.
+You can use a [MySQL](https://www.mysql.com/) compatible database server or [Postgres](https://www.postgresql.org/).

 If you are looking for Ansible roles for a MySQL compatible server or Postgres, you can check out [ansible-role-mariadb](https://github.com/mother-of-all-self-hosting/ansible-role-mariadb) and [ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.